RediSearch/RediSearch/docs/Query_Syntax.md

 As of v1.4.0, the LD of the fuzzy match can be set by the number of '%' surrounding it, so that `%%hello%%` will perform fuzzy matching on 'hello' for all terms where LD is 2.

 The maximal LD for fuzzy matching is 3.

+First term found is used for scoring and highlighting.
+You can change this behavior by using the `UNIONQUICKEXIT` setting on the module command line.

 ## Wildcard queries